 3D printed parts are not usually completely solid unless you want them to be.
 The inside is filled with an infill structure as depicted in the photo below.
 The percentage of infill is a balance between final object strength and amount of material used and so the purpose for which your material is intended will influence our decisions on infill.

 We've dedicated an entire page here to helping you make the most

 informed decision on which material to choose.
-But in short, Always choose PLA unless your making
+But in short, always choose PLA unless you're making

-something that your sure will need the extra toughness of PETG.
+something that you're sure will need the extra toughness of PETG.

 TPU is the closest thing the 3D printing industry has to rubber.
 Its pretty close actually.

 A simple example of how multicolor printing can be achieved...